Queen's Park station (England): Connections

 London Buses routes 6, 36, 187, 206, and 316 serve the station.

 Future improvements

 Great North Western Railway was given permission to run six trains per day from London to stopping at Queen's Park from 2018, but these plans have yet to come to fruition.
 Queen's Park may be the service's terminus, as stopping patterns including permission to run the service beyond Queen's Park to are dependent upon future infrastructural work to the West Coast Main Line.

+New stabling sidings and reversing facility, as well as realignment of the tracks, could take place in preparation for new Siemens rolling stock for the Bakerloo line.